raeth37/Sudo-Slots/README.md

 # Sudo-Slots
-Run on VM; slot game on files.
+Run on VM; Slot Game with files.